 “I have a family friend in Chicago who used to work at Northwestern, and I called her up and said, ‘give me the name of the best fetal cardiologist in Chicago.
 I will move there,’” Amy says.
 “She put me in touch with someone at the children’s hospital there and they said, ‘Yeah, we’d be happy to, but the best specialist for fetal heart block is actually right there at Children’s Hospital Colorado.”

 Amy found out about the heart block on a Tuesday.
-Wednesday, she was seeing that specialist: Bettina Cuneo, MD, Director of the Fetal Cardiology Program at Children’s Colorado’s Colorado Fetal Care Center.
+Wednesday, she was seeing leading experts in our Fetal Cardiology Program at Children’s Colorado’s Colorado Fetal Care Center.

-Right away, Dr. Cuneo started Amy on medications that would reduce the inflammation and stop further damage.
+Right away, our fetal cardiology specialists started Amy on medications that would reduce the inflammation and stop further damage.

-She also set Amy up with a doppler heart monitor — the kind you can buy off a shelf — she could use to monitor her baby’s heart at home.
-(Dr. Cuneo asked her to monitor once a day.
+They also set Amy up with a doppler heart monitor — the kind you can buy off a shelf — she could use to monitor her baby’s heart at home.
+(Our team asked her to monitor once a day.
 She did it much more than that.)

 Giving birth with fetal heart block